All Episodes

 I know you are.

-I knew you'd be stunned when you found out what the real you're thinking it's 70%.
+I knew you'd be stunned when you found out what the real, you're thinking it's 70%.

-You think Sam Seattle close, right?
+You think Seattle is close, right?

 Nope.